 Amendments to the Higher Education Act of 1965 include changes in regulation for state authorization for online programs.
-Specifically:

 St. Bonaventure University is accredited by:

 Application forms, procedures and additional information

 Learn more about the programs that interest you